krkruk/arduino-robot-tutorial/docs/chapters/4_stepper_motor.md

 *PD4..7* correspond to to Arduino pins D4..7.

 `move_stepper_full_step_naive()` implements a naive full step stepper control.
-It's naive because it uses the whole `PORTD` register to set up a value on PINs.
-If you decide to use anything else in parallel, the function shall override your pin states.
+It's naive because it uses the whole `PORTD` register to set up a value on PINs (see the assignment `=` operator).
+If you decide to use anything else in parallel, the function shall override your any other pin states.
 Moreover, this repetetive assign-delay sequence certainly can be optimized!
 Although, copy-paste approach is not always a bad idea in microcontrollers.
 Sometimes it's better to use more disk space for you hex program rather than compute these values on flight and lose precious CPU cycles.